Human Spaceflights

 Flight

-Launch from Baikonur; landing 540 km northwest of Karaganda (53. latitude grade).
+Launch from the Baikonur Cosmodrome and landing 540 km northwest of Karaganda (53. latitude grade).

-Rendezvous-flight with Vostok 6 (4,5 km distance) at time; directly communication between both capsules during closest approach; later on communications experiments with submarines and airplanes.
+It was a rendezvous flight with Vostok 6 (4.5 km distance) at time.
+There was directly communication between both capsules during the closest approach.
+Later on, the cosmonaut performed communications experiments with submarines and airplanes.

 ©